Page 11 Form 1023 (Rev. 9-98) 11:50 PM 8/8/00 LC

 general, all decisions by the trustees, the board of directors and the

-and no member objects within a week (if all members are on-line) it shall be
+board, and no member objects within a week (if all members are on-line) it

 In